 The Secret Life of the American Musical: How Broadway Shows Are Built *** Producer and critic Jack Viertel dives into classic shows from Gypsy to Book of Mormon and examines the architecture of these shows: What are the types of songs a show needs to succeed?
 What order do you put them in?
 Far from an academic study, the New York Times says the book is “both revelatory and entertaining.”
 Viertel traces unexpected and delightful connections between works spanning a century.
 This is a must-read for any fan of the American musical theater.

 "Kim is a bright and funny Jersey teen, who happens to look like a 72-year-old lady.
 And yet her aging disease may be the least of her problems."
-Victoria Clark (The Light in the Piazza) plays the titular teen in this new musical adaptation of David Lindsay-Abaire's play of the same name, opening at Atlantic Theater Company.
+Victoria Clark (The Light in the Piazza) plays the titular teen in this new musical adaptation of David Lindsay-Abaire's play of the same name, which opened at Atlantic Theater Company before transferring to Broadway.
 Lindsay-Abaire returns to write the book and lyrics, with master composer Jeanine Tesori crafting the music.

 24 HOUR MUSICALS